 I can only picture John’s face as he showed his dad the little chocolate chips he found in his trail mix, so happy and innocent, like only a child can be.
 Rowan yells at me to answer him.

 “We have to go now,” I blurt out.
 There are a few times the Cyclits have come through here, but I was always on my guard.
-Now I am taken by surprise and not paying attention to the forest around me realizing the dire mistake I made.
+Now, I am taken by surprise and not paying attention to the forest around me realizing the dire mistake I have made.